Softball in India

 Softball is a sport that is played in many schools and universities in India, however, the sport has not caught on at the professional level.
 Softball in India is governed by the Softball Association of India.
-Softball was introduced to India in 1944 when some local boys began playing the sport with American troops stationed at Jodhpur during the second world war.
+Softball was introduced to India in 1944 when some local boys began playing the sport with American troops stationed at Jodhpur during the Second World War.
+There are one million children playing the game currently.